So: Who’s this Joel guy?

 - I’ve long been a member of the Society for American Baseball Research (SABR).

 - Mom claimed that I watched the AAGPBL when I was a kid, but I don’t remember.
 (The league of their own failed when I was five.)

 - I’m a graduate of Macalester College.

 - I grew up in Kalamazoo.
-My brother and sister still live there.
+My sister still lives there.

 - I now live in Mulliken.
 I share the town with about 600 souls.

-- I share a small home with Joan and two kitties (Taffy and Oreo).
+- I share a small home with Joan and three kitties (Taffy, Oreo, and Bernie).
 We used to have two other cats, Butterscotch and Peppermint.

 - I want to retire to Marquette, or Duluth.
 Joan doesn’t; claims they’re too cold.